Equity in Athletics (Title IX) Policy

 Individuals who believe that a student or students have been denied equitable treatment in intercollegiate athletics should report their concerns to the University’s Title IX Coordinator, 170 Leahy Hall, tel.
 (202) 319-4177, TITLEIX-COORD@cua.edu.

-Individuals also may utilize the Discrimination Complaint Procedures linked in the University’s Discrimination Complaint Policy, or the Sexual Harassment Complaint Procedures linked in the University’s Sexual Harassment Policy.
+Individuals also may utilize the Discrimination Complaint Procedures linked in the University’s Discrimination Complaint Policy, or linked in the University’s Sexual Offenses Policy (Student) or Sexual Offenese Policy (Employees and Third Parties) as applicable.

 Retaliation for filing a good faith concern or complaint under this policy, or cooperating with any investigation related to any concern or complaint, is strictly forbidden and is prohibited by the University’s Non-Retaliation Policy, regardless of whether the matter reported is substantiated.
 Individuals who believe they have been subjected to retaliation should report the conduct to the Compliance and Privacy Officer (tel.
 202-319-6170,CUA-COMPLIANCE@cua.edu) or through the Compliance and Ethics Helpline at tel.
 (855) 350-9396 or online at www.thecatholicuniversityofamerica.ethicspoint.com.